EricSchles/random_study_questions/deep_learning/image_hw/assignment.md

 5. Compare and contrast YOLO and Mask R-CNN, which did better?
 How did you decide that?
 Does one model or the other do better on different kinds of labels?
 If so, why do you think?
 6. Now try OctConv: https://github.com/titu1994/keras-octconv, please report your metrics as in the last two examples.
 Which one does the best?

+Question 3

+Follow and then improve the following tutorial: https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/

+Steps:

+1. Follow the above tutorial
+2. Implement and apply the evaluation metrics found here: http://www.cs.toronto.edu/~fidler/slides/2017/CSC2539/Kaustav_slides.pdf
+3. Swap out the pretrained model with the yolo model you trained, do the metrics improve or degrade?
+4. Swap out the pretrained model with the Mask R-CNN you trained, do the metrics improve or degrade?
+5. Swap out the pretrained model with the Mask OctConv you trained, do the metrics improve or degrade?